-If you have any difficulties changing your password or accessing email, Moodle or your portal, please contact the Computer Help Desk at 605.274.5331 or helpdesk@augie.edu.
+If you have any difficulties changing your password or accessing email, Canvas or your portal, please contact the Technology Services at 605.274.5331 or technologyservices@augie.edu.

 It is very important that you regularly check your Augustana email account.
 The university and your professors will use this means to send you important information and you will be responsible for the information sent to you at your Augustana email account.
-So, the next email you will receive will be in regards to your registration for and it will be sent to your Augustana email account.
+So, the next email you will receive will be in regards to your registration and it will be sent to your Augustana email account.
 If you would like to have your Augustana email forwarded to another email account, follow the instructions at augie.edu/ole-email.
-Again, if you have any questions regarding this, please contact our Computer Help Desk at 605.274.5331, or helpdesk@augie.edu.
+Again, if you have any questions regarding this, please contact our Technology Services at 605.274.5331, or technologyservices@augie.edu.

-Moodle is the software that you will use to access your online course, and you may also use it in your face to face courses.
-You MUST complete the online orientation in Moodle.
-If you have any questions about Moodle or the orientation, contact Sharon Gray, Instructional Technologist at 605-670-0185 or gray@augie.edu.
+Canvas is the software that you will use to access your online course, and you may also use it in your face to face courses.
+You MUST complete the online orientation in Canvas.
+If you have any questions about Canvas or the orientation, contact Sharon Gray, Instructional Technologist at 605-670-0185 or gray@augie.edu.